 5).
 Bake in preheated oven 10-15 minutes, until dark golden brown all over.
 Remove from oven, cool 5 minutes, then carefully loosen edges using a spatula to place onto cooling racks to cool completely.

 6).
-While gingerbread is cooling, mix royal icing ingredients together in mixer fitted with a wire whisk.
-Start slowly, so powdered sugar dose not fly out everywhere, and gradually increase speed to medium high.
+While gingerbread is cooling, mix royal icing ingredients together in a mixer fitted with a wire whisk.
+Start slowly, so powdered sugar does not fly out everywhere, and gradually increase speed to medium-high.
 Beat for 5 minutes, or until stiff peaks form.
 Add a little more water to loosen consistency, or add a little more powdered sugar to stiffen until you have the desired consistency.

 7).
 Fill a pastry bag fitted with the desired tip, and decorate gingerbread to match your original print outs from online.

 This post was first published December 14, 2009